 Summary

-The motion calls on the city council:
+The motion calls on the council:

 1) To include in the environmental vision that Nijmegen recognizes that nature in all its life forms has rights and that its interests must be represented;